JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 Grief requires gts teamCount "2" to work properly in the server config turn it off when loading non-grief maps

 ## Better waiting hud
-An addon for better waiting hud on grief to enable this copy the lines and replace line 243 - 246 on main.gsc
+An addon for grief regarding countdown ui, to enable this copy the lines and replace line 243 - 246 on main.gsc

 ### Changelog
 //Players are set to spectator state directly instead of being killed